Entra ID (Azure Active Directory) Access Management | Entitle

 ℹ️

-If the options field is not provided, the system will default to using the userPrincipalName.
+If the email_field_name field is not provided, the system defaults to using the userPrincipalName.

 Example connection JSON